-At about 10 months, Kael had the first surgery to create a palate using a flap of his own skin.
+Then at about 10 months, Kael had the first surgery to create a palate using a flap of his own skin.
 At first, it looked like it was healing well, but about a week later, Jacy noticed some holes developing, and the repair appeared to be pulling apart rather than growing together.
 She took photos and sent them to Shelagh Cofer, M.D., Kael's surgeon and otolaryngologist at Mayo Clinic in Rochester, Minnesota.

 Dr. Cofer suggested they try hyperbaric oxygen treatment.
 During this therapy, the patient breathes 100% oxygen at twice the atmospheric pressure.
 Under these conditions, their lungs gather additional oxygen, which helps fight bacteria and stimulates the release of substances that promote healing.
 It's been used to treat conditions including serious infections, carbon monoxide poisoning, sudden-onset hearing loss, radiation or diabetic wounds and decompression sickness due to scuba diving.

 Because Kael was so young, he and Jacy would be in the hyperbaric chamber together.
 Their initial treatments were at Mayo Clinic under the care of Gary Toups, M.D., head of Mayo's Environmental Hyperbaric Medicine.
 Then, because it was closer to their home in Hollandale, Minnesota, the Jaegers transferred to Mayo Clinic Health System in Albert Lea, Minnesota, where Michael Ulrich, M.D., site director for Hyperbaric Medicine, supervised Kael's remaining treatments.